William Jackson (British Army officer): Military career

-Educated at Shrewsbury School, the Royal Military Academy, Woolwich, and King's College, Cambridge, William Jackson was commissioned into the Royal Engineers in 1937.
+Educated at Shrewsbury School, the Royal Military Academy, Woolwich, and King's College, Cambridge, William Jackson was commissioned into the Royal Engineers in August 1937.

-He served with the British Army in the Norwegian campaign during the Second World War, where he was one of the first British officers to engage the enemy.
+He served with the British Army in the Norwegian campaign during the Second World War, which began in September 1939, where he was one of the first British officers to engage the enemy.
 His work in blowing up bridges as the British retreated from Lillehammer earned Jackson his first Military Cross (MC).
 He also served in North Africa, Sicily and Italy during the war.
 He was twice injured by a land mine.
-The one at Bou Arada in Tunisia placed him in bed for four months before he joined Dwight D. Eisenhower's headquarters, where the Allied invasion of Sicily was being planned.
+The one at Bou Arada in Tunisia placed him in bed for four months before he joined General Dwight D. Eisenhower's headquarters, where the Allied invasion of Sicily was being planned.
 He won a Bar to his MC in 1944 at the Battle of Monte Cassino in recognition of "gallant and distinguished services", and by the end of the war Jackson was in post as an acting major but was only formally promoted captain in August 1945, having been promoted to lieutenant in 1940.
 He was also mentioned in despatches in 1945 for his services in Italy.

 After the war he became a general staff officer at Headquarters Allied Land Forces, South East Asia in 1945 before moving on to be an instructor at the Staff College, Camberley in 1948.
 Promoted major in 1950, he was an instructor at the Royal Military Academy, Sandhurst from 1951.
 He was promoted brevet lieutenant colonel in 1955 and was appointed Assistant Adjutant & Quartermaster General (Plans) at the War Office during the Suez crisis in 1956.
 Jackson was appointed an Officer of the Order of the British Empire in the 1957 Birthday Honours.
 In 1958 he was promoted lieutenant colonel and became Commander, Gurkha Engineers in Malaya.
 In 1960 he was promoted full colonel and in 1961 returned to the Staff College, Camberley as Colonel General Staff at the Minley Division.